marabele/go-metro-js-api-wrapper/README.md

-## Cape Town Public Transport Accissibility
+## Cape Town Public Transport Accessibility

-This package helps determine how accissible a location is to public transport routes.
+This package helps determine how accessible a location is to public transport routes.

 The score is from 0 to 100.